U3B5HMD/hackmud/HACKING_GUIDE.md

   - `unidentified`
   - `unknown`

-  Keep in mind that it is possible for non-NPC users to choose usernames designed to look like an NPC account.
+  Keep in mind that it is possible for users to choose usernames designed to look like an NPC account.

 **Rating**